-Woodlane High School is a strong special school with a history of 'good' and 'outstanding' Ofsted inspections.
+Woodlane High School is a strong special school with an Ofsted rating of 'Outstanding' in all categories.
 The school is heavily over-subscribed and highly regarded within the community.
 We have an extremely committed and skilled team who ensure the pupils are at the heart of everything we do!

-In May 2018 we received a glowing Section 8 one day Ofsted inspection, here are just some of the selected highlights from our inspection:
+In May 2019 we received a glowing Section 5 full Ofsted inspection, here are just some of the selected highlights from our inspection:

 At Woodlane we provide a high quality, nurturing educational experience for pupils with Education Health and Care Plans (EHCPs) from across West London.
 Our pupils access a range of qualifications including GCSE, BTEC, ASDAN, Entry and National levels.
 Our core aim is for pupils to leave Woodlane with qualifications which reflect the best of their ability and simultaneously increase their level of independence.

 Our pupils have a complex range of Special Educational Needs and Disabilities (SEND) often including speech, language and communication needs, higher functioning Autism and specific learning difficulties.
 Some of our pupils have medical and/or physical difficulties.
 Woodlane is unique in how we successfully enable and support pupils with a wide variety of special educational needs and disabilities in one specialist school.
 We have a strong emphasis on kindness, tolerance and understanding and teach our pupils to support one another through difficulties and challenges.